 What is a botanic garden?

-A botanic garden is a museum of living plants.
+In addition to being a beautiful place, a botanic garden is a museum of living plants.
 A botanic garden’s plant collections are curated for the purposes of scientific research, conservation, display and education.
 Botanic gardens are important for a number of reasons, including the conservation of plant diversity around the world, research into plant taxonomy and genetics, and the promotion of plant and conservation education to diverse audiences.

 Where are you located?
 Are you on the University of Alberta campus?